hpc-carpentry/hpc-carpentry.github.io/_posts/2018/08/2018-08-27-instructor-dev-cttee.md

 title: "Introducing the Instructor Development Committee"
 date: 2018-08-27
 time: "11:00:00"
-tags: ["Mentoring", "Instructor Development", "Discussion Sessions"]
+tags: ["Carpentries Mentoring", "Instructor Development", "Discussion Sessions"]
 ---

 After some discussion, at recent meetings of the Mentoring Committee and on